pcooksey/bibtex-js/wiki/Installation.md

 Customize how publications are displayed using [styles](styles.md).

-Searching entries, hidding entries, more bibtex variables, and other extra functionality [extras](extra.md).
+Searching entries, hidding entries, more bibtex variables, and more with [extra functionality](extra.md).